flaneurette/Health-Library/Documents/Cleaning/Eco-friendly-cleaning-guide/README.md

 - Plastics
 - Anything that stains or has bacterial biofilms (can be invisible)

-Awlays test before using an enzyme cleaner as they might affect natural products.
+Always test before using an enzyme cleaner as they might affect natural products.
 Do not wash wool and silk in it.

 ---